 3. Boxy: Desktop App For Accessing Multiple Gmail Accounts

-Boxy allows you to seamlessly manage multiple Gmail accounts and it integrates your Google Calendar.
+Boxy allows you to seamlessly manage multiple Gmail accounts and it integrates with your Google Calendar.
 I really like the user interface and I find it helps me declutter my Chrome browser tabs by having my Gmail in a separate application.

 4. Right Inbox for Gmail: Write Emails Now, Schedule To Be Sent Later For Perfect Timing.